alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 Purity alone is insufficient.
 A pure function should still earn its name. `CalculateTotal`, `DecideRenewal`, `ValidatePolicy`, and `PlanShipment` are useful boundaries. `Step1` through `Step4` usually are filler.

-Purity does not require adopting functional programming, using monads, or throwing out procedural code.
-You can use pure functions as ordinary calculation boundaries inside code that is otherwise imperative.

 Pure methods and effectful methods make different promises.
-Pure methods are value-like.
-Effectful methods are interaction-like.
 Both are useful, and they preserve different caller assumptions.

 The goal is fewer surprising method calls.